Application overload kills productivity and you can fix it

 People have noticed that the technology transformations of the last 40 years, while changing the world around us, have not improved productivity as past innovative revolutions have.

-Microsoft, itself a leader in workplace productivity, conducted a study and found that digital applications are making employees at some companies less productive.
+Microsoft, itself a leader in workplace productivity, conducted a study that found digital applications are making employees at some companies less productive.
 In these companies, 21 percent of employees reported feeling unproductive while only 12 percent reported feeling highly productive.

-However, employees at other companies have reported very different results.
+However, employees at other companies have reported contrary different results.
 Only 5 percent reported feeling unproductive while 22 percent said they felt highly productive.